RDCN-Community-Developers/RhythmToolkit/README.md

 ```
 Since this library does not support dynamic level playback, you can use the following fields to simulate the effects of the last two functions:
 - `atLeastRank()`
 	Use the `RDVariables.SimulateCurrentRank` property to change the simulated level rank state.
 	When the expression accesses the `atLeastRank()` method, this value will be used for simulation.
 - `atLeastNPerfects()`
 	Use the `RDVariables.SimulateAtLeastNPerfectsSuccessRate` property to change the simulated percentage of perfect hits.
 	When the expression accesses the `atLeastNPerfects()` method, this value will be used for simulation.

-### Event Groups
+### Macro Events

 Declare and use it like a new event, and it will generate level events according to your specifications!

-By inheriting from the `Group` class and implementing new logic as shown below, you can freely manipulate it just like other events.
+By inheriting from the `MacroEvent` class and implementing new logic as shown below, you can freely manipulate it just like other events.
-Unlike `CustomEvent`, it writes the specified sequence of events into the level instead of itself.
+Unlike `ForwardEvent`, it writes the specified sequence of events into the level instead of itself.

 ```cs
 using Newtonsoft.Json.Linq;